tagoKoder/microservice-workspace/README.md

-# Imaginary Bank — Secure Microservices Thesis
+# Imaginary Bank — Secure Microservices

-> A secure banking microservices architecture built as both a master’s thesis project and a technical portfolio.

 ## Overview

-**Imaginary Bank** is a thesis project focused on the design and implementation of a banking platform based on microservices, with a strong emphasis on **security, traceability, fine-grained authorization, and cloud-native engineering practices**.
+**Imaginary Bank** is a project focused on the design and implementation of a banking platform based on microservices, with a strong emphasis on **security, traceability, fine-grained authorization, and cloud-native engineering practices**.

 The goal is not just to build functional APIs, but to demonstrate how to design a distributed system under **Zero Trust**, **defense in depth**, **structured auditing**, **ABAC/ReBAC authorization**, and controls aligned with standards such as **OWASP ASVS Level 3**.